IBMStreams/streamsx.kafka/_docs/235-user_kafka_consumer_group_consistent_region.md

 - without change of partition assignment, for example, when a downstream PE has caused the reset
 - with subsequent partition assignment, for example, when a PE hosting a consumer operator restarted.

 When the operator is reset without restart, it seeks the assigined partitions to initial offsets or offsets from a merged checkpoint.
 A partition assignment *can* happen afterwards.
 When the operator is reset after relaunch of its PE, a partition assignement will definitely happen.
 It can be an empty partition assignment, however.
 The partition assignment will consist of partition revocation followed by a partition assignment.
 The partition assignment can also change when partitions are assigned at the time of reset.
+After reset processing the consumer client goes into state `RESET_COMPLETE` and starts polling with throttled speed.

 ### Reset processing to inital state